dikiaap/dotfiles/README.md

 ## Details

 - CLI
-    - [Zsh](https://github.com/zsh-users/zsh) - A shell designed for interactive use, although it is also a powerful scripting language.
-        - [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) - An open source, community-driven framework for managing your Zsh configuration.
-        - [z](https://github.com/rupa/z) - Tracks your most used directories, based on frecency.
+    - [Fish](https://github.com/fish-shell/fish-shell) - fish is a smart and user-friendly command line shell for macOS, Linux, and the rest of the family. fish includes features like syntax highlighting, autosuggest-as-you-type, and fancy tab completions that just work, with no configuration required.
+        - [Oh My Fish](https://github.com/oh-my-fish/oh-my-fish) - Oh My Fish provides core infrastructure to allow you to install packages which extend or modify the look of your shell.
+It's fast, extensible and easy to use.
     - [Bash](https://git.savannah.gnu.org/cgit/bash.git) - A Unix shell and command language.
     - [tmux](https://github.com/tmux/tmux) - A terminal multiplexer.
         - [tmux-better-mouse-mode](https://github.com/NHDaly/tmux-better-mouse-mode) - A tmux plugin to better manage the mouse.